xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 ## What is left

-- [ ] Research on testing JS framework & if feasible, write tests for the application (potential choice: [Jasmine](https://jasmine.github.io/))
 - [ ] Study about the `Localization Module` in order to generate key-value pairs that will allow the possibility of translation of the application pages
 - [ ] Publish the extension the XWiki Extension Store and write documentations & demo around the extension